Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 Neurological Issues

-Problem drinking and AUDs can cause a variety of neurological problems, ranging from blackouts and short-term memory loss to a unique form of dementia.
+Problem drinking and AUD can cause a variety of neurological problems, ranging from blackouts and short-term memory loss to a unique form of dementia.

 Mental Health Problems

-Even though many use it as an escape, an unhealthy reliance on alcohol worsens mental health and may trigger serious mental health conditions including sleep disorders, anxiety disorders, depression, and more.
+Even though many people use it as an escape, alcohol use can worsen mental health and may trigger serious mental health conditions including sleep disorders, anxiety disorders, depression, and more.

-If you or a loved one struggles with alcohol use disorder, help is available.
+If you or a loved one is experiencing alcohol addiction, help is available.
 Contact Ohio Recovery Center today for more information.

 What Is Considered Alcohol Abuse?

-Forms of alcohol abuse can include excessive drinking, drinking alcohol despite a declining quality of life, and people under the age of 21 drinking alcohol in any capacity.
+Forms of alcohol abuse can include excessive drinking, drinking alcohol despite a declining quality of life, and any drinking by people under the age of 21.

 What Is An Alcoholic Nose?